PierreSenellart/provsql/doc/provsql.md

 1. Compile the code with `make`.

-2. Install it in the PostgreSQL extensions directory with ̀`make install` (run as a user with rights to write the PostgreSQL installation directories)
+2. Install it in the PostgreSQL extensions directory with `make install` (run as a user with rights to write the PostgreSQL installation directories)